Cubitect/cubiomes/seeds/imperfect_doublequadhut.md

 This is (probably) the entire list of double quad witch hut seeds that exist for Minecraft 1.7+.
 This list contains only those seeds that have both quad-huts in reasonable proximity to the origin (10000 blocks).

 Note that all quad-huts in this list have the same position relative to one another.
 I.e. to go from quad-hut #1 to quad-hut #2 add (-2560, 9200).
-This is because the PRNG that determines the position of temples is not very good, and these major constraints caused by 8 huts allow only for very few relative positions.
+This is because the PRNG that determines the position of temples is not very good, and the major constraints caused by 8 huts allow only for very few relative positions.
 Also these quad huts are imperfect, meaning that the huts can be up to 2 chunks further appart than in perfect quad-huts.
-The closeset any two perfect quad-huts are relative to one another is a spacing of over 250000 blocks.
+The closest any two perfect quad-huts are relative to one another is a spacing of over 250000 blocks.

-The column "In Swamp" indicated the number of coordinates enclosed by the 8 huts that have a swampland biome.
+The column "In Swamp" indicates the number of coordinates enclosed by the 8 huts that have a swampland biome.
 The number of spawning spaces is therefore 2 times this number.

 | Seed                 | Quad Hut #1   | Quad Hut #2   | In Swamp |